-Primary and secondary teacher initial education takes place at the ISCED 4A level, which is below that of many education systems.
+Primary teacher initial education takes place at the ISCED 5B level and secondary teacher education at the

+ISCED 5A level, which is on par with many advanced education systems.

 - Pre-service teacher training could be strengthened by introducing a formal mentoring or induction program. - Strengthen opportunities for new teachers to develop practical classroom experience.
-The more teachers try out their pedagogical theories, subject matter knowledge, and classroom management skills on a group of students, the better prepared they will be for their job.